-Situated on 18 acres of pasture, with 3 small gardens, one large garden, world class trout fishing stream, fruit trees, and an world class wood shop and garage.
+The Journey house is situated on 18 acres of pasture, with 3 small gardens, one large garden, world class trout fishing stream, fruit trees, and an world class wood shop and garage.
 The house the young men live in is an amazing farmhouse with 5 bedrooms, kitchen, 2 living rooms, laundry room, mud room, and quaint front porch.
 In the summer, flowers bloom all around the house, and the fruit trees bloom.
 Running in front of the house is the mill pond that feeds the Old Mill Grist wheel.
-The Old Mill, listed on the National Register of Historic Places, is one of only two working grist mills in the state.
-During the summer and fall, we operate the mill to grind corn for local farmers and producers, as well as Venus Pies.
+The Old Mill, listed on the National Register of Historic Places, is one of only two working grist mills in West Virginia.
+During the summer and fall, we operate the mill to grind corn for local farmers and producers.

 Living in a house give the young men an opportunity to experience things most young adults take for granted or never have the opportunity to experience – managing a household.
 They also learn to care for animals and developing a connection to them.
 Clients develop the ability to provide for themselves by gardening, spending time with animals, fishing or just sitting my the river, walking in the park, working in the wood shop, going to the library, working out at the gym, volunteering at one of the many organizations in our community.